 Up until now, the UAE had maintained a forbidding stance towards e-cigarettes, and despite all the research indicating that the devices are effective smoking cessation tools, local authorities had insisted on upholding the illegal status of the products.

 Last March, a UAE senior health official had even said that the country was working on devising regulations which would stop the illegal import of e-cigarettes, and that anyone caught smuggling the devices would be facing criminal charges.

 However in a sudden U turn, last September the Emirates Authority for Standardisation and Metrology (Esma), said that it was reviewing the scientific data on alternative tobacco products, as part of a plan to establish whether the ban should be lifted.

 New E-Cig Regulations: UAE.S 5030

-Consequently, last Sunday ESMA confirmed that new regulations known as UAE.S 5030 will allow the legal sale of e-cigarettes and vaping devices as long as manufacturers meet new standards and carry health warnings similar to to those on traditional cigarette packets.
+Consequently, last Sunday ESMA confirmed that new regulations known as UAE.S 5030 will allow the legal sale of e-cigarettes and vaping devices, as long as manufacturers meet new standards and carry health warnings similar to those on traditional cigarette packets.

 Read Further: The National